myst404/Progue/README.md

 <li>Select which # you would like to attack</li>
 <li>The Rogue AP is automatically fired up with the name selected/li>
 <li>Wait for clients to connect automatically or on prupose!</li>
-<li>Open your favorite tools like sslstrip or Wireshark on at0</li>
+<li>Open your favorite tools like Wireshark on at0 or sslstrip</li>
 </ol>